2014 Hong Kong protests: Political

 Former Chief Secretary Anson Chan expressed disappointment at Britain's silence on the matter and urged Britain to assert its legal and moral responsibility towards Hong Kong and not just think about trade opportunities.
 Chan dismissed China's accusation of foreign interference, saying: "Nobody from outside could possibly stir up this sort of depth of anger and frustration."
 Former Legco president Rita Fan said "to support the movement, some protesters background have resources that are supported by foreign forces using young people for a cause.
 To pursue democracy that effects other people's livelihood is a form of democratic dictatorship."

 Director of Hong Kong Human Rights Monitor, Law Yuk-kai, was dissatisfied with the unnecessary violence by the police.
 He said students only broke into the Civic Square to sit-in peacefully with no intentions of destroying government premises.
 He questioned the mobilisation of riot police while protesters staged no conflict.
 Also, the overuse of batons was underestimated by the police because the weapon could severely harm protesters.
-Legislative Council Chairman Jasper Tsang Yok-sing has disagreed that the police were excessively violent, saying they would not misuse pepper spray. and contrary to the claims of other pro-establishment members, Tsang sees little evidence of "foreign forces" at play.
+Contrary to the claims of other pro-establishment members, Tsang sees little evidence of "foreign forces" at play.
 Member of Legislative Council Albert Ho of Democratic Party said, "[Attack on protesters] was one of the tactics used by the communists in mainland China from time to time.
 They use triads or pro-government mobs to try to attack you so the government will not have to assume responsibility."

 Former Chief Executive Tung Chee-hwa when urging the students to end the occupation, praised their "great sacrifice" in the pursuit of democracy, and said that "the rule of law and obeying the law form the cornerstone of democracy."

 On 29 October, chairman of the Financial Services Development Council and Executive Councillor, Laura Cha, created controversy for the government and for HSBC, of which she is a board member, when she said: "African-American slaves were liberated in 1861, but did not get voting rights until 107 years later.
 So why can't Hong Kong wait for a while?"
 An online petition called for her to apologise and withdraw her remarks.
 A spokesman for the Executive Council stated in an e-mail on 31 October that "She did not mean any disrespect and regrets that her comment has caused concerns".